Mokyr points out the modern GDP measures are not accounting for improvements in quality of products and life.

 Participate in the workshop on Qualitative Methods the Academy of Management in Hawaii, Friday afternoon from 1:00 to 4:00, August 5, 2005.
 The Panelists are: Robert Burgelman, Diana Day, Deborah Dougherty, Charles Galunic, Johann Peter Murmann, Gabriel Szulanski, and Klaus Weber.

 Visit the Discussion Forum for the Event where much additional information will be posted.

 I am a big fan of explanations of social phenomena that set forth the precise causal mechanisms that produce them.
 This book edited by Peter Hedstroem and Richard Swedberg provides a very good introduction to the approach.
+The only think I don’t like about the piece its believe that all mechanisms in sociology need to refer to individuals.
 You can download the overview chapter here: Social-mechanism.pdf Click on “More…” for a Table of Contents.